NishchayAnand/software-engineering/System Design/HLD/Data Stores/Notes.md

 - Adding nodes increases processing power and storage capacity linearly.
 - Less network traffic as nodes access their local storage.
 - Failure of a node doesn't affect the entire system.

+## Links and References

+1. Refactoring Databases by Scott J. Ambler and Pramod J. Sadalage (Addison Wesley).